 Your newborn is sleeping a lot right now.
 So, you want to make the most of the time you have when they’re alert.
 But what kinds of interactions are best for your baby?
 What do they like to do?

 We can help you figure that out!
-Discover eight engaging wake window activities to do with your newborn to nurture their physical, emotional, and social development and build a sense of connection between the two of you.
+Discover 12 engaging wake window activities to do with your newborn to nurture their physical, emotional, and social development and build a sense of connection between the two of you.

 Key Takeaways